maarten-pennings/howto/c64functions/readme.md

 ```

 Of the above definitions, only the one on line 110 fits the supported
 signature.
-All other definitions give an error: `syntax  error` for
+All other definitions give an error: `syntax  error` (for
-lines 100, 120, 130, and `type mismatch  error` for 140 and 150.
+lines 100, 120, 130), or `type mismatch  error` (for lines 140 and 150).

 It is surprising to see two different kind of errors, and I would
 have expected that 130 gives the same error as 150.